Gibbs measures for contact Anosov flows are all exponentially mixing: Estimates and constructions involving cylinders

-{{ \bf Fix a Pesin set $P_0$ in $R$}}, that is a compact subset of $R \cap \ll$ with $\mu(P_0) > 0$ such that the Lyapunov $\hep$-regularity function $R(x)$ is bounded on $P_0$.
-Then the functions $\Gamma(x)$, $D(x)$ and $L(x)$ are also bounded above by some constants on $P_0$.
+Since the Lyapunov $\hep$-regularity function $R(x)$ is bounded on $P_0$, the functions $\Gamma(x)$, $D(x)$ and $L(x)$ are also bounded above by some constants on $P_0$.
 Similarly, the $\hep$-slowly varying radius function $r(x)$ is bounded below by some constant on $P_0$.
 Thus, we may assume that

 for all $x\in P_0$ {\bf for some positive constants $R_0, \Gamma_0, L_0, D_0 \geq 1$ and $r_0 > 0$.
 We fix $r_0 > 0$} so that $r_0 \leq \frac{1}{R_0}$.
-We will also use the {{ \bf Pesin set $\tP_0 = \tPsi(P_0)$}} in $\tR$, and we will assume that the functions $R(x)$, $r(x)$, etc. satisfy the same bounds as above on $\tP_0$.
+We will also use the Pesin set {\bf $\tP_0 = \tPsi(P_0)$} in $\tR$, and we will assume that the functions $R(x)$, $r(x)$, etc. satisfy the same bounds as above on $\tP_0$.